JAMES F. DOUGHTY SCHOOL

-- Doughty teachers, guidance, and administrators completed many hours of training, then successfully implemented and administered the Maine Educational Assessments both in reading and mathematics.
+- Doughty teachers, guidance, and administrators completed many hours of training, then successfully implemented and administered the Maine Educational Assessments in reading, mathematics, and science.

 Environment for Success

-- The James F. Doughty School gymnasium was filled to capacity for the 2016 BANDORAMA, which included schools from Cohen, Hermon, and Brewer.
+- The James F. Doughty School gymnasium was filled to capacity for the 2018 BANDORAMA, which included schools form Cohen, Hermon, and Brewer.

-- Mrs. O’Reilly met with all students to review and update their personal learning plans.
+- O’Reilly met with all students to review and update their personal learning plans.